ulatekh/labstreaminglayer/Apps/LabRecorder/src/README.txt

   By default, the file default_config.cfg is loaded by the program upon startup.
-You can override this default by a) making a shortcut for the LabRecorder program (e.g. on the desktop) and b) adding in its properties the command-line arguments "-c name_of_you_config.cfg" (without the quotes).
+You can override this default by a) making a shortcut for the LabRecorder program (e.g. on the desktop) and b) adding in its properties the command-line arguments "-c name_of_your_config.cfg" (without the quotes).
 You can also create a batch script.

-  You can also load the config while the program is already running, but this can easily be forgotten during an experiment, so we recommend to follow the shortcut route.
+  You can also load the config while the program is already running, but this can easily be forgotten during an experiment, so we recommend following the shortcut route.

 * In addition to the storage location, if your experiment has multiple blocks (e.g., SubjectTraining, PreBaseline, MainBlock, PostBaseline or the like) you can make the recording process even more straightforward for the